myfriendtania/myfriendtania/README.md

 - I started coding as a hobby when I was 15, changing up my friends' mySpace pages.
 Didn't realise it's a career-changer.
 - My partner Daniel J. Scott, has motivated me to grow and truly embrace the world of code.
-- I attended EL Centro Community College to receive and Associate's in Applied Science in Software Development.
+- I attended El Centro Community College to receive and Associate's in Applied Science in Software Development.
 - Looking to collaborate on growing my brand and hoping to help others with creating their websites <span style= "color:red">&hearts;</span>

 -------------------------------------